rbalicki2/chameleon/README.md

 In this quick overview, we'll use Chameleon to make `Section` and `Header` components.
 By default, a `Header` component will render at 40px.
 However, within a `Section`, it ·will render at 35px.
 Within two nested sections, it will render at 30px, and so on.

 * **Step 1**: Create your `UpdateContext` and `ContextProvider` components.
 To do this, you need to write a reducer.
-This package comes with several, out-of-the-box reducers for you to use.
+Chameleon comes with several, out-of-the-box reducers for you to use.
 However, we're going to make our own:

 ```js
 // StyleContext.js